 - Dual-carrier auto-select (AT&T/Verizon) at activation.

-- No-glow 940nm flash — safe for pressured deer and security sets.
+- Toggleable low-glow/no-glow flash — safe for pressured deer and security sets.

-The Reveal X 3.0 tops this list for the least glamorous reason possible: it just keeps sending.
-Across months on multiple properties, our Reveal cameras have the fewest missed check-ins, the fewest app tantrums, and the most predictable battery curve of anything we’ve run.
-Add genuinely good no-glow night images, plan pricing that starts around $5/month per camera, and a setup process a first-timer can finish in five minutes, and it’s the default recommendation.
-The main gripes: video costs extra transmit credits, and the plastic latch deserves a gentler hand.
-If you’re cross-shopping the other big name, our Tactacam vs SpyPoint comparison goes deep.
+The Reveal Pro 4.0 tops this list for the least glamorous reason possible: Tactacam just keeps sending.
+Across months on multiple properties, our Reveal cameras have the fewest missed check-ins, the fewest app tantrums, and the most predictable battery curve of anything we’ve run, and the July 2026 Reveal 4.0 refresh only sharpened that edge with a redesigned battery pack and a 2-inch screen for on-camera setup.
+Add genuinely good no-glow night images, plan pricing that still starts around $5/month per camera, and a setup process a first-timer can finish in five minutes, and it’s the default recommendation.
+Don’t need the screen or flash-switching?
+The Reveal X 4.0 below carries the same sensor and battery gains for $30 less.
+If you’re cross-shopping the other big name, our Tactacam vs SpyPoint comparison goes deep, and every current Reveal model is ranked in our best Tactacam trail cameras guide.

 2. SpyPoint Flex G-36 — Best Value